 Our four additional task force groups, recently chosen by our RJIP Advisory Board, can be found by clicking here.
 View our Request for Proposal for more information Request For Proposal (RFP)

 The Racial Justice Improvement Project's new task force members

 attended a kick-off training conference on June 7, 2013 at The George

-Each of the current task force groups have identified a racial disparity within their local criminal justice system and have begun working on a policy reform that could reduce or eliminate that disparity without any change in law or legislative enactment.
+Each of the original task force groups have identified a racial disparity within their local criminal justice system and have worked on a policy reform that could reduce or eliminate that disparity without any change in law or legislative enactment.

 The Delaware task force has focused its reform efforts on the disproportionate number of African Americans that are subject to probation revocation.